Frequently Asked Questions

 What are the things headspace can help me with?

-We see young people for all sorts of issues that are concerning them,including but not limited to the ones below.
+We see young people for all sorts of issues that are concerning them, some of the issues that young people seek help about include:

 We want to know what's in your headspace so we can assist you in getting the right help.

 - It is a FREE service